Homepage Astrology Blog Star Guide Horoscopes Nude Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Application

-The approach of one planet to another, or to a sensitive point in the chart, such as a cusp.
+The approach of one planet to another by aspect or conjunction, or to a sensitive point in the chart, such as a cusp.
 See Separation.

 Applying